jakepoz/jakepoz.github.io/_posts/2023-01-16-everquest-principle.markdown

 By 2012, subscriber numbers for the genre as a whole were falling, though some new niche games (EVE Online, etc) were able to build and retain dedicated followings.
 Furthermore, it turned out that for the most popular titles, there were some players who would stick with those games forever, out of a sense of nostalgia.
-People still play EverQuest today, with the game still in active development nearly 25 years after it launched, even as subscriber numbers are drastically lower.

 So, around 15 years after we started, we entered into the Great Fracturing.
 There will never again be an MMORPG that captures the public’s attention and mindshare like WoW did.
 EverQuest, WoW, and many other games from this period still exist, each with a dedicated fan base supporting their development through a sort of nostalgia.
-Furthermore, a new genre, the MoBA (Dota2/League of Legends) replaced the MMORPG for most gamers, promising faster action, less time commitment, and something just a little bit more [“optimized”](/thoughts/hacking-evolution.html) for our evolutionary senses.
+Furthermore, a new genre, the MoBA (Dota2/League of Legends) replaced the MMORPG for most gamers, promising faster action, less time commitment, and something just a little bit more [“optimized”](/thoughts/hacking-evolution.html) for our sense of entertainment.

 Timeline:
 - First Beautiful Time 1999